D7EAD/EasySniff/README.md

 <br/>

 # Control Schemes
 EasySniff has a few control schemes--shortcuts--for some functions that it performs.
-These control schemes can be found below
+These control schemes can be found below:
   - Key click [C]:
     - ...to clear the captured addresses (or packet data).
   - Key click [S]: